 Greg has before been commissioned by the BBC Wildlife Magazine to assemble a groundbreaking portfolio on African leopards.
 This project lasted three years and saw him spending over 600 hours in the field photographing wild leopards.
 The goal of the project was to photograph the leopard in the pitch dark of the African night and in a world first, this 13 page portfolio was published in the Oct 2012 issue.
 You can now join Greg and learn his secret recipe for photographing leopards here...

-Greg is currently focusing his attention on offering private photographic safaris and photographic workshops.
+One of his current focuses is offering bespoke private photographic safaris and small group photographic workshops.
 In addition to running his own personalized safaris, he is also commissioned by other safari operators to conduct and host photographic workshops.
 National Geographic Expeditions have contracted him as an Expedition Manager to lead their 'Southern Africa by Private Air Expedition' and he has been invited to speak as far afield as northern Finland (click here to read more about his inspirational presentation).
-After living permanently in the African bush and on remote locations, for over a decade, he is now based in the city of Pretoria, South Africa.
+After living permanently in the African bush and on remote locations, for over a decade, he is now based in the city of Johannesburg, South Africa.
 From this base he is available for commissions and has before been commissioned by the National Geographic Channel on the launch of their Great Migrations series.